codewithkate/codewithkate/README.md

 ## About Me

-I am an early-career data scientist who strive to blend technical expertise with my heart for teaching and advocacy.
+I am an early-career data scientist who strives to blend technical expertise with my heart for teaching and advocacy.

 ## Current Toolkit